ONDC-Official/ondc-sdk/README.md

 4) Copy the url to the clipboard and paste in `BAP_URL` and `PROTOCOL_BASE_URL` in .env-local
 5) Now we need to setup the docker-compose env file
 6) Pick the .env-local file and ask the admin for keys that need to replaced
-7) Get `firebase-service-account.json`(this cab be fetched from firebase console too) and `juspay.pem` from admin and place them under the path `biap-client-node-js/config/dev`
+7) Get `firebase-service-account.json`(this can be fetched from firebase console too) and `juspay.pem` from admin and place them under the path `biap-client-node-js/config/dev`
 8) Run